paich64/C64MEGA65/doc/cartridges.md

   change in future.)

-* We highly recommend that you buy fully assembled cartridges to ensure that they actually work on your MEGA65.
+* We highly recommend that you buy fully assembled cartridges to ensure that they actually work in your MEGA65.

 * You need a case for the cartridge.
 The easiest way to obtain one is to order it from Dani&euml;l's website together with your Easy Flash 1CR.